-- In the A64 instruction set, any instruction that has a mnemonic starting with LDX, LDAX, STX, or STLX. - In the A32 and T32 instruction sets, any instruction that has a mnemonic starting with LDREX, STREX, LDAEX, or STLEX.
+- In the A64 instruction set, any instruction that has a mnemonic starting with LDX, LDAX, STX, Or STLX. - In the A32 and T32 instruction sets, any instruction that has a mnemonic starting with LDREX, STREX, LDAEX, OR STLEX.

-See the Arm® Architecture Reference Manual Armv8, for Armv8-A architecture profile for more information about these instructions.
+See the Arm® Architecture Reference Manual for A-profile architecture for more information about these instructions.

-A6.5 Data prefetching
+7.5 Data prefetching

-This section describes the data prefetching behavior for the Neoverse N1 core.
+This section describes the data prefetching behavior for the Neoverse[TM] N1 core.